meffmadd/baba_is_agent/README.md

    BASE_URL=https://api.openai.com/v1
    ```

-4. Start the game and enter a level
+4. Start the game and enter a level.

 5. Run the agent:
    ```bash